'"Stand out' Rachael Arnold is recommended for public and product liability claims.' – The Legal 500 Asia Pacific 2017

 - Acting for day care centres, leisure and recreation facilities, schools and churches relating to, in particular, injuries to children including burns and scarring and psychological injuries.

-- Providing advice and guidance to sporting association, schools, day care centres and churches on sensitive issues including risk management, media and community responses.
+- Providing advice and guidance to sporting associations, schools, day care centres and churches on sensitive issues including risk management, media and community responses.

 - Acting for medical and health professionals and real estate agents in defence of personal injury claims.